Practice-Based Research Proposals

 - A brief statement explaining why you are interested in undertaking research with us at Birmingham.
 Many projects are achievable without needing a PhD, so it is helpful to see why you are interested in working within academia

-Distance learning students will attend a residential visit in September or January, and those students wishing to attend the September residential are also encouraged to apply by 1 July 2021.
+If the programme has a Distance learning option then students will usually attend a residential visit in September or January, and those students wishing to attend the September residential are also encouraged to apply by 3 July 2023.
 The visit will take place at the end of September/beginning of October and you will receive further details once you have accepted your offer.

 Six steps to apply for our Postgraduate Research courses